|

 • Pretzels: Stir in ½ cup of crushed pretzels.

-• Toffee Bits: Stir in ½ cup of toffee bits.
+• Toffee Bits: Add ½ cup of toffee bits.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.